-The United Kingdom (UK) will leave the European Union (EU) in March 2019 and a hard Brexit or no-deal is becoming increasingly likely.
-The UK will cease to be a part of the EU at 11pm GMT on 29 March 2019, As such, there are some important implications to cross border trade post Brexit that many businesses will need to prepare for including EORI, VAT and CE Markings.
+The Brexit transition period will conclude on 31st December 2020 and the United Kingdom will leave the European Union regardless of whether a trade deal is reached.
+As such, there are some important implications to cross border trade post Brexit that many businesses will need to prepare for including EORI, VAT and CE Markings.

 Do I need an EORI Number post Brexit?